Close Alert Banner

 • Sensors under the chin to measure muscle tone (whether or not the muscles are relaxed)

-Some patients have another sensor on the chest to measure carbon dioxide (air we breathe out).
+Some patients have another sensor on the forehead or chest to measure carbon dioxide (air we breathe out).

 It takes about 20-30 minutes to put on all the sensors.
 After this, you can help your child to settle to sleep.
 Parents or guardians are responsible for the care of children and youth during the sleep study.
 There is a pull out bed for parents.